peteraba/peteraba.com/content/blog/job-interview-questions-to-ask-your-employer.md

 1. What personal attributes are you looking for when hiring colleagues?
 2. How often would you find time and money to support team building events?
 3. What are your thoughts on in-house educational workshops, talks and hackathons?

+### Education ###

+1. What training programs are available to your employees?
-4. Do you expect to have budget for conferences?
+2. Do you have budget for conferences?
+3. Do you have plans to do language trainings?